Project Management is all about adapting to change and leading projects and teams with an objective in mind.

 After all, project management is about adapting to the changes that come your way and not letting them stop you from meeting your objective!

-Here are 11 Powerful Tips for Project Management:
+Here are 11 Powerful Tips for Project Management for 2020:

 1. Understand the Project